bojan88/antichess/README.md

 Feel free to report any bugs, post suggestions, open issues, and fork.
 Pull requests are wellcome.
-Deploying to a public domain is not permitted.
+Deploying to a public domain is not permitted without my permission.